hanzhi713/image-collage-maker/README.md

 ### Using the pre-built binary

 Binaries can be downloaded from [release](https://github.com/hanzhi713/image-collage-maker/releases).
+However, binaries do not support GPU acceleration.
+If it is desired, please run the python scripts directly (see section below).

-On Windows, my program may be blocked by Windows Defender because it is not signed (signing costs money!).
+On Windows and MacOS, my program may be blocked because it is not signed (signing costs money!).
 Don't worry as there is no security risk.
 On MacOS or Linux, after downloading the binary, you may need to add executing permission.
 Open your terminal, go to the file's directory and type

 ```bash
 chmod +x ./photomosaic-maker-3.2-macos-x64